akeneo/pim-community-dev/src/Akeneo/Pim/Automation/DataQualityInsights/readme.md

 `pimee:data-quality-insights:generate-aspell-dictionary-from-product-values`

 Aim:
-- Generate the dictionaries per language code each month (based on file timestamp)
+- Generate the dictionaries per language code

 Behavior:
 Retrieve all the product values per locale.
 All the words with more than 3 letters, and used more than 10 times in the catalog are considered as part of the dictionary.

+####Commands not usable in production - use with care

 `pimee:data-quality-insights:evaluate-pending-criteria -p <product_id>`